Ethics, Integrity & Professional Conduct

 Click Here

 Never accept a gift or financial incentive related to an audit.
+Never compromise independence and integrity due to pressure or agreements with parties related to the audit.
 You must refuse and report when these concerns arise.
 Do not risk your professional reputation.

 CONSULTANCY GUIDANCE